aengl/cocoon-demo/examples/brushing-and-linking/README.md

 ## Highlight Sync

 Like in the [simple-api](../simple-api) example we query an open API, extract the data and visualise it in a scatter plot.
 So far, nothing new.

-We then visualise fish images in a Gallery, using the built-in component (which is very similar to the one we custom-built in the [custom-nodes](../custom-nodes) example).
+We then visualise fish images in a gallery, using the built-in component (which is very similar to the one we custom-built in the [custom-nodes](../custom-nodes) example).

 But it gets interesting once we open both views.